Learn-Together-Pro/ComputerScience/dbms/concepts.md

 Identification: Strong entities are identified by their own primary key.
 Weak entities are identified by a composite key, which includes a foreign key linking them to a strong entity.

+### ID-Dependent Weak Entity

+Type of entity in database modeling that requires a strong entity for its identification and existence.
+Its primary key is a composite of its own attributes and the primary key of the related strong entity.

+### Identifying Relationship

+Type of relationship where a weak entity is associated with a strong entity, and this association is essential for the identification of the weak entity.
+In other words, the weak entity's existence and identity depend on the strong entity it is related to.
+Such weak entity is ID-Dependent weak entity.

+### Has-A Relationship ~ Composition Relationship ~ Aggregation Relationship / Is-A Relationship

+**Has-A Relationship ~ Composition Relationship ~ Aggregation Relationship**

+Also known as composition or aggregation, represents an association between two classes where one class is a part or member of another class.
+It indicates that one object "contains" or "possesses" another object.

+Composition/Aggregation: One class (the container or owning class) contains or owns the other class (the contained or member class).

+Dependency: The contained class is dependent on the container class for its existence (in the case of strong composition) or may exist independently (in the case of aggregation).

+Example: In a class design, if a 'Car' class has an object of 'Engine', this is a "Has-A" relationship.
+A 'Car' has an 'Engine'.

+**Is-A Relationship ~ Inheritance Relationship**

+Relationship where a subclass inherits from a superclass.
+It represents an "inheritance" relationship in object-oriented programming, indicating that one class (the subclass) is a type of another class (the superclass).

+Inheritance: The subclass inherits attributes and methods from the superclass.

+Subtyping: It implies that objects of the subclass can be treated as objects of the superclass.

+Example: In a class hierarchy, if 'Dog' is a subclass of 'Animal', this is an "Is-A" relationship.
+Every 'Dog' is an 'Animal'.

+"Is-A" is an inheritance relationship indicating that one entity is a specialized form of another.
+"Has-A" is a compositional relationship indicating that one entity contains or consists of other entities.
+In an "Is-A" relationship, the subclass can be substituted where the superclass is expected (polymorphism).
+In a "Has-A" relationship, the member class is not interchangeable with the container class.

+### Subtype Discriminator

+An attribute of a supertype entity used to determine to which subtype entity a particular instance of the supertype belongs.
+Essentially, it discriminates among the various subtypes that a supertype can have.
+Only exclusive inheritance could use subtype descriminator bacause in case of inclusive inheritance there could be more than one subtype entity inheriting supertype entity.

 ### Minimal Cardinality / Maximal Cardinality

 **Maximal Cardinality**